 Multilateral donor support.
 The RMI has benefited from recent large increases in grant funding commitments from the World Bank, with current program plans indicating \$30 million in annual support for infrastructure, sector programs, and projects.
-The ADB, which has provided long-standing support to the RMI, currently provides grant-only funding.
-Current program plans indicate ADB's 2023-2024 support for RMI infrastructure, sector programs, and projects is \$92 million.
+ADB has provided longstanding support to the RMI.
+ADB follows the DSA finding and thus currently provides grant-only funding to the RMI.
+Current program plans indicate ADB's support for RMI infrastructure , sector programs, and other projects is \$93.5 million for 2023-2024, including \$22.5 million to support regional cooperation and integration, disaster risk reduction and climate adaptation, and gender.
+COVID-19 related support to the RMI has included \$32.6 million in grants.